ZJULearning/ttfnet/INSTALL.md

 a script for setting up mmdetection with conda.

 ### Notice
-You can run `python(3) setup.py develop` or `pip install -v -e .` to install mmdetection if you want to make modifications to it frequently.
+You can run `python(3) setup.py develop` or `pip install -v -e .` to install ttfnet if you want to make modifications to it frequently.

 If there are more than one mmdetection on your machine, and you want to use them alternatively.
 Please insert the following code to the main file